rabbitmq/rabbitmq-website/site/tutorials/tutorial-two-spring-amqp.md

 Please see the setup in [first tutorial](tutorial-one-spring-amqp.html) if you have not setup the project.
 We will follow the same pattern as in the first tutorial: 1) create a package (tut2) and create a Tut2Config, Tut2Receiver, and Tut2Sender.
-Start by create a new package (tut2) where we'll place our three classes.
+Start by creating a new package (tut2) where we'll place our three classes.
 In the configuration class we setup two profiles, the label for the tutorial ("tut2") and the name of the pattern ("work-queues").
 We leverage spring to expose